syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 The following code example illustrates how to apply switches for the table of contents.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Create a new Word document.
+using (WordDocument document = new WordDocument())
+{
+    //Add a section to the Word document.
+    IWSection section = document.AddSection();
+    //Add a paragraph to the created section.
+    IWParagraph paragraph = section.AddParagraph();
+    //Append the TOC field with LowerHeadingLevel and UpperHeadingLevel to determine the TOC entries.
+    TableOfContent tableOfContent = paragraph.AppendTOC(1, 3);
+    //Set lower heading level for TOC.
+    tableOfContent.LowerHeadingLevel = 2;
+    //Set upper heading level for TOC.
+    tableOfContent.UpperHeadingLevel = 5;
+    //Enable a flag to use default heading styles in TOC entries. tableOfContent.UseHeadingStyles = true;
+    //Enable a flag to show page numbers in TOC entries. tableOfContent.IncludePageNumbers = true;
+    //Disable a flag to align page numbers after the TOC entries. tableOfContent.RightAlignPageNumbers = false;
+    //Disable a flag to preserve TOC entries without hyperlinks. tableOfContent.UseHyperlinks = false;
+    //Add a paragraph to the section.
+    paragraph = section.AddParagraph();
+    //Append text.
+    paragraph.AppendText("First ");
+    //Append line break.
+    paragraph.AppendBreak(BreakType.LineBreak);
+    paragraph.AppendText("Chapter");
+    //Enable a flag to include newline characters in TOC entries. tableOfContent.IncludeNewLineCharacters = true;
+    //Set a built-in heading style.
+    paragraph.ApplyStyle(BuiltinStyle.Heading2);
+    //Add a section to the Word document. section = document.AddSection();
+    //Add a paragraph to the section.
+    paragraph = section.AddParagraph();
+    //Append text.
+    paragraph.AppendText("Second ");
+    paragraph.AppendText("Chapter");
+    //Set a built-in heading style.
+    paragraph.ApplyStyle(BuiltinStyle.Heading1);
+    //Add a section to the Word document. section = document.AddSection();
+    paragraph = section.AddParagraph();
+    paragraph.AppendText("Third ");
+    paragraph.AppendText("Chapter");
+    //Set a built-in heading style.
+    paragraph.ApplyStyle(BuiltinStyle.Heading2);
+    section = document.AddSection();
+    paragraph = section.AddParagraph();
+    paragraph.AppendText("Fourth ");
+    paragraph.AppendText("Chapter");
+    //Set a built-in heading style.
+    paragraph.ApplyStyle(BuiltinStyle.Heading3);
+    //Add the text to the new paragraph of the section. section.AddParagraph().AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+    //Add a paragraph to the section.
+    paragraph = section.AddParagraph();
+    //Set outline level for paragraph.
+    paragraph.ParagraphFormat.OutlineLevel = OutlineLevel.Level2;
+    //Append text.
+    paragraph.AppendText("Outline Level Paragraph");
+    //Enable a flag to consider outline level paragraphs in TOC entries. tableOfContent.UseOutlineLevels = true;
+    //Add a section to the Word document. section = document.AddSection();
+    //Add a paragraph to the section.
+    paragraph = section.AddParagraph();
+    //Append a field to the paragraph.
+    paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry);
+    //Enable a flag to use table entry fields in TOC entries. tableOfContent.UseTableEntryFields = true;
+    //Update the table of contents.
+    document.UpdateTableOfContents();
+    //Saves the Word document to MemoryStream
+    MemoryStream stream = new MemoryStream();
+    document.Save(stream, FormatType.Docx);
+    //Closes the document
+    document.Close();
+}
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Create a new Word document.